JamieBort/Portfolio-Website/Revamp2023.md

 - Done.

+  > Link to the fonts locally.
+So they'll be used when the user of offline.

+  > Chose font family.

   > Deliberately choose text sizes.
 Tags that I need to be aware of: header, nav, button, span, h1, h2, h3, p, footer, span

   > Style the mobile navigation menu.